-Question Answer Marks Guidance Using these four sources in their historical context, assess how far they support the view that Asquith should bear the responsibility for splitting the Liberal Party in 1916.
-In discussing Source A, answers might point to lack of leadership, Asquith reluctantly accepting outside pressure for a coalition and the PM being old and worried indicating that his weakness brought about a split.
-However the source also says he was still popular indicating that he was not to blame for not standing down and provoking a split.
-In discussing the provenance of Source A, answers might discuss that this is 1915 and pre-dates more heavy loss of life in the Somme.
-The writer as a radical Liberal might not have been in sympathy with the leadership and the candour of a diary allows unsympathetic words like 'old and worried' and 'flung himself on our mercy.'
+Question Answer Marks Guidance 2 Using these three sources in their historical context, assess how far they support the view that Asquith should bear the responsibility for splitting the Liberal Party in 1916.
+In discussing how Source A does or does not support the view, answers might point to lack of leadership, Asquith reluctantly accepting outside pressure for a coalition and the PM being old and worried indicating that his weakness brought about a split.
+However, the source also says he was still popular, indicating that he was not to blame for refusing to stand down and provoking a split.
+In discussing the provenance of Source A, the view might discuss that this source pre-dates the more heavy loss of life in the Somme.
+The writer, as a radical Liberal, might not have been in sympathy with the leadership and the candour of a diary allows unsympathetic words like 'old and tired' and 'threw himself on our mercy'.
 In discussing the historical context of Source A, answers might argue that by 1915 the shell shortage and criticisms of leadership had forced Asquith into a coalition, showing weakness that was ultimately to lead to a split.
-30 No set answer is expected.
-At Level 5 and above, there will be judgement about the issue in the question.
+In discussing how Source B does or does not support the view, it could explain that Asquith was not able to keep his cabinet together and could be seen to be responsible for the future split.
+Lloyd George is not seen as a contender and is not responsible here.
+It 20 No set answer is expected.
+At Level 5 there will be judgement about the issue in the question.
 To be valid judgements, they must be supported by accurate and relevant material.
-At Level 4 and below, answers may be simply a list of which sources support or challenge the view in the question.
 Knowledge must not be credited in isolation, it should only be credited where it is used to analyse and evaluate the sources, in line with descriptions in the levels mark scheme.

-Question Answer Marks Guidance In discussing Source B, answers could explain that Asquith was not able to keep his cabinet together and could be seen as responsible for the future split.
-Lloyd George is not seen as a contender and is not responsible here.
-It could be seen that wartime problems had become too great.
-In discussing the provenance of Source B, answers might comment on the use of contemporary evidence that there was 'conversation' in Liberal circles on the weaknesses of Asquith's leadership and the problems her faced.
-In discussing the historical context of Source B, answers might argue that Liberal unwillingness to face conscription and Asquith's failure to see that hard decisions had to be made by this time in the war showed his unsuitability for wartime office In discussing Source C, answers might show the responsibility for the split seems to be Lloyd George's intrigue with the Conservatives.
-In discussing the provenance of Source C, answers might comment on Asquith's obviously resentful tone in a private letter in which he could show more vulnerability than in a public speech.
-This might actions.

-indicate a certain weakness and justify Lloyd George's
+Question Answer Marks Guidance Question could be seen that wartime problems had become too great.
+In discussing the provenance of Source B, comment on the use of contemporary evidence that there was 'conversation' in Liberal circles on the weaknesses of Asquith's leadership and the problems her faced.
+In discussing the historical context of Source B, answers might argue that Liberal unwillingness to face conscription and Asquith's failure to see that hard decisions had to be made by this time in the war showed his unsuitability for wartime office.
+In discussing how Source C does or does not support the view, show the responsibility for the split seems to be Lloyd George's intrigue with the Conservatives.
+Marks Guidance In discussing the provenance of Source C, answers might comment on Asquith's obviously resentful tone in a private letter in which he could show more vulnerability than in a public speech.
+This might indicate a certain weakness and justify Lloyd George's actions.
+In discussing the historical context of Source C, point to the relationship between the author and Lloyd George - even if he is responsible for the split it is seen as necessary given Asquith's weakness, not part of Lloyd George's disloyalty and ambition.